sliwy/kaggle-cervix/README.md

-45th solution for Intel & MobileODT Cervical Cancer Screening challenge
+# 45th solution for Intel & MobileODT Cervical Cancer Screening challenge

 In the competition that was organized by kaggle.com the task was to develop an algorithm which accurately identifies a woman’s cervix type based on images.

 In this repository we presented what we were able to do.
-Placed scripts contain information about data processing and our learning neural network.
+Placed scripts contain information about data preprocessing and deep neural nets.

 Finally, we took 45th (of 848) position on the leaderboard.